pvh95/dl_reddit_meme/README.md

 **splitting_dataset.py** (Train-Valid-Test splitter)
    - Input: **./output/memes_prepared.csv**
    - Output: **./output/train_set.csv**, **./output/valid_set.csv**, **./output/test_set.csv**.
 Generating csv-s for the respecting dataset.
    - Putting memes into their labelled train_set/valid_set/test_set subfolders inside the **./output** folders.
-For exaple a meme is in the valid set and has a label 1, it will be put into **./output/valid_set/1/**.
+For exaple a meme in the valid set and will a label 1, it will be put into **./output/valid_set/1/**.

 ## Credits
 We would like to pronounce our greatest thanks and gratitude to: